IEntin/ClientServer/README.md

 Note that testbin is not using program options.
 Instead, it is using\
 defaults.

-Script profile.sh runs automatic profiling of the server and clients.\
+Script profile.sh runs profiling of server and both client types.\
  The usage is\
-'./profile.sh'\
-in the project root.
-Two directories for clients should exist with necessary files\
+'./profile.sh' in the project root.
+Two directories for clients\
-and links.
-See profle.sh for details.
+should exist with necessary files and links.

-The conventional procedure in this project includes thread and memory sanitizer runs and performance\
-profiling of every commit.
-Sanitizer warnings are considered failures and are not accepted.
+Script checkstuff.sh runs builds and tests with both g++ and clang++, with and without\
+sanitizers.
+Run './checkstuff -h' to see usage.

+We run memory and thread sanitizer and performance profiling before every commit.\
+Warnings are considered failures.

 =======
 ### Fast Lockless Linux Client-Server with TCP and FIFO clients